IMPORTANT: We provide legal advice and legal services in the fields of Trust Laws in India. Litigation services in the fields of Trust.

 If it is created in expressed terms, whether written or verbal, a trust, and a person is in terms nominated to be the trustee of that trust, such a trust is in equity called an express trust declared trust of this kind may be embodied in an instrument to be known as the instrument of trust.
 It may even be oral.
 But if it involves immovable property ti would have to be registered and if it involves movables they would have to be physically transferred to the trustee.

-Like an express trust, an implied trust is also created by an act of the parties.
-The difference is only this that the intention of the parties to create a trust, instead of being expressed in words, appears from their conduct.
+Like an express trust, an implied trust is also created by an act of the parties under the Trust Laws in India.
+The difference is only this that the intention of the parties to create a trust under the Trust Laws in India, instead of being expressed in words, appears from their conduct.
 The conduct of the parties creates a presumption about their intention.
 An inference of trust is drawn only when the conduct of the parties is not explainable in any other terms than an intention to create a trust.
 The circumstances must give rise to a presumption of a compelling nature.
 As observed by Lord NOTTINGHAM L.C.:The law never implies, the court never presumes a trust, but in case of absolute necessity.
 The decision of the Supreme Court in M.C.
 Chacko v.
 State Bank of Travancore seems to be based upon this principle.
 The court emphasised that a trust may be actual or constructive but in general the courts are very slow to infer a constructive trust.
 The facts of the case were as follows:

 The Highland Bank was indebted to the State Bank of Travancore under an overdraft.
 One M was the manager of the Highland Bank and his father K had guaranteed the repayment of the overdraft.
 K gifted his properties to the members of his family.
 The gift deed provided that the liability, if any, under the guarantee should be met by M either from the bank or from the share of property gifted to him.
 The State Bank attempted to hold M liable under this provision of the deed.